cnabhijith/User-Management-App/README.md

 - **View Users:** The user list will be displayed below the form.
 Each user entry will have "Edit" and "Delete" buttons.
 - **Edit User:** Click the "Edit" button next to a user entry to update their details.
 - **Delete User:** Click the "Delete" button next to a user entry to remove them from the list.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### NOTE: This Application Should not be used for commercial purpose by anyone else other than DevOps Shack